vic-ma/howtodismantle.github.io/_posts/2025-06-29-How-to-Build-a-Company-Newsstand-with-Just-a-SharePoint-List-(and-Peakboard-Magic).md

 ![image](/assets/2025-06-29/040.png)

-For the `Media` [lookup column](https://support.microsoft.com/en-us/office/create-list-relationships-by-using-lookup-columns-80a3e0a6-8016-41fb-ad09-8bf16d490632), we set the source to `CompanyNewsMedia.MediaID` (the `MediaID` column of our image document library).
+For the `Media` [lookup column](https://support.microsoft.com/en-us/office/create-list-relationships-by-using-lookup-columns-80a3e0a6-8016-41fb-ad09-8bf16d490632), we set the source to the `MediaID` column of our image document library (`CompanyNewsMedia.MediaID`).

 ![image](/assets/2025-06-29/050.png)